 MOoW's Exhibit in the 2017 Design Pavilion in Times Square, New York

-New York Times Recommends MOoW as a Don’t Miss Destination
+The New York Times recommends MOoW as a "Don’t Miss Destination"

-Even the venerable New York Times is getting with the program of adaptive re-use.
+Even the The New York Times is getting with the program of adaptive re-use.
 A listing in their April 27th edition encourages readers to visit Made Out of WHAT’s pavilion in Times Square during Design Pavilion, and we couldn’t be happier.

-Taking the Trash to Times Square NYC
+Taking the Trash to Times Square in NYC

 (VENICE, CA) In an unconventional twist, a California-based non-profit is taking the opposite tactic of depositing its trash into New York City’s Times Square.
 Made Out of WHAT, an organization dedicated to transforming society’s perception of post-industrial waste, showcases artists who use discarded materials to make beautiful objects.
 A portable exhibition built entirely of recycled materials will be assembled on a triangular island at 7th Avenue and 43rd Street between May 18-22, 2017 as part of Design Pavilion NYC, an annual outdoor event.
 Inside the hexagonal pavilion a display of the artist works made from upcycled materials can be seen.